MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 ### Workflow processes

-The AI model and AI configuration entities uses the following workflow processes.
+The AI model and AI configuration entities use the following workflow processes.
 Make sure these processes are in the activated status.
 By default, these processes are activated:

 - IsPaiEnabled
 - Predict